464th Bombardment Squadron

 The 464th Bombardment Squadron is an inactive United States Air Force unit.
-Its last assignment was with 382d Bombardment Group at Camp Anza, California, where it was inactivated on 4 January 1946.
-From 1942 the squadron served as a replacement training unit for heavy bomber aircrews.
+Its last assignment was with the 382d Bombardment Group at Camp Anza, California, where it was inactivated on 4 January 1946.
+From activation in 1942 the squadron served as a replacement training unit for heavy bomber aircrews.
 It was inactivated in the spring of 1944 in a general reorganization of Army Air Forces training units.
-The squadron was activated again in 1944 as a Boeing B-29 Superfortress unit.
+The squadron was activated again in September 1944 as a Boeing B-29 Superfortress unit.
+Its ground echelon deployed to the Pacific in 1945, but arrived too late to see combat.

 History

 Heavy bomber replacement training

-The 464th Bombardment Squadron was first activated in July 1942 at Salt Lake City Army Air Base, Utah as one of the original squadrons of the 331st Bombardment Group.
-In September it moved to Casper Army Air Field, where it conducted Boeing B-17 Flying Fortress replacement training until 1943, when it converted to the Consolidated B-24 Liberator.
+The 464th Bombardment Squadron was first activated in July 1942 at Salt Lake City Army Air Base, Utah as one of the four original squadrons of the 331st Bombardment Group.
+In September it moved to Casper Army Air Field, where it became a Boeing B-17 Flying Fortress Replacement Training Unit until 1943, when it converted to the Consolidated B-24 Liberator.
 Replacement training units were oversized units which trained aircrews prior to their deployment to combat theaters.

-However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization, were not proving to be well adapted to the training mission.
+However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization, were not proving to be well adapted to the training mission, particularly to replacement training.
 Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit, while the groups and squadrons acting as replacement training units were disbanded or inactivated.
-This resulted in the 462d, along with other units at Casper, being inactivated in the spring of 1944 and being replaced by the 211th AAF Base Unit (Combat Crew Training Station, Heavy), which assumed the 331st Group's mission, personnel, and equipment.
+This resulted in the 464th, along with other units at Casper, being inactivated in the spring of 1944 and being replaced by the 211th AAF Base Unit (Combat Crew Training Station, Heavy), which assumed the 331st Group's mission, personnel, and equipment.

 Very heavy bomber operations

+In September 1944, the squadron was reactivated as a Boeing B-29 Superfortress unit at Dalhart Army Air Field, Texas and assigned to the 382d Bombardment Group.
+In December it moved to Smoky Hill Army Air Field, Kansas, where it began training with B-29s.

-Redesignated as a B-29 Superfortress very heavy bombardment Squadron in August 1944; trained under Second Air Force.
-Training considerably delayed due to equipment shortages, received B-29 aircraft in Salina, Kansas in late spring 1945.
-Ground echelon deployed to Northern Mariana Islands by ship in early August 1945; air echelon remained at last training base in Kansas after Japanese Capitulation.
-Ground echelon remained in Marianas supporting other units aircraft and demobilization; air echelon demobilized with new B-29 aircraft remaining in Kansas, eventually being assigned to postwar units.
-Entire unit inactivated by December 1945.
+Training was considerably delayed due to equipment shortages, and it did not receive B-29 aircraft until late spring 1945.
+The ground echelon deployed to Guam by ship in early August 1945, while the air echelon remained in the United States.
+The ground echelon remained in the Marianas supporting other units' aircraft.
+After the ground echelon returned to the United States in December 1945, the entire unit was inactivated ay Camp Anza, California on 4 January 1946.